Negrey Eye Associates

 Ophthalmologists & Eye Surgeons located in Havertown, PA

 Around 25 million Americans have cataracts today, and without cataract surgery, they could lose their vision.
 Fortunately, you can count on Negrey Eye Associates’ medical specialists for cataract removal and eyesight restoration.
-Ophthalmologist Michael Negrey, MD, is a cataract surgery specialist who can change your life through cataract removal, so learn more by calling either of the offices in Havertown and Media, Pennsylvania, or book a consultation using the online scheduler now.
+Ophthalmologist Michael Negrey, MD, is a cataract surgery specialist who can change your life through cataract removal, so learn more by calling the office in Havertown, Pennsylvania, or book a consultation using the online scheduler now.

 Cataract Surgery Q & A